RayHightower/RayHightower.com/_posts/2014-10-21-geekfest-and-openrov.markdown

 comments: true
 categories: [ Community, OpenROV ]
 ---

-{% imgcap right /images/geekfest.png Geekfest: Tuesdays at Groupon. %}
+{% include image.html img="/images/geekfest.png" caption="Geekfest: Tuesdays at Groupon." %}

 [Geekfest](http://www.meetup.com/Geekfest/events/207936312/) is a weekly event hosted by Groupon's engineering team.
 Every Tuesday at lunchtime, the company invites members of the tech community to present topics that are interesting to a technical audience.

 I wish to express my thanks to Groupon for inviting me to present [OpenROV](/blog/2014/06/16/citizen-science-with-openrov/) at today's Geekfest.